fabilab/northstar/docs/examples/averages_custom_atlas.rst

-Mapping data onto custom atlas
+Fetch a precompiled atlas landmark
 ========================================
 In this example, we will map cells onto a custom atlas, using the `Averages` class: